Growth-Funded Growth—Scale Your Business without Breaking the Bank

 Growth-Funded Growth is an aggressive methodology that pinpoints exactly how much PROFIT (not revenue) to invest back into demand generation programs in order to guarantee a 1-2 percent increase in net profit.
 This is different than investing money in sales or advertising, which eats up profits and produces disappointing returns.

-Rather than spending more, Growth-Funded Growth is about implementing a demand generation strategy which is more cost effective and efficient than typical marketing strategies, so the business grows more profitably.
+Rather than spending more, Growth-Funded Growth is about implementing a demand generation strategy that is more cost-effective and efficient than typical marketing strategies, so the business grows more profitably.
 It’s through demand generation that leads come TO the business, rather than the business chasing leads.